mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 Use this bar to help navigate the Environment list.

 #### ![images/met_leftarrow.png](images/met-leftarrow.png) Back Arrow
-Walks back though the current environment or the previously selected environments.
+Walks back through the current environment or the previously selected environments.
 For instance an environment with reflective or refractive layers.
 Use this arrow to get back to the parent environment from the reflection or refraction details.

 ####  ![images/met_rightarrow.png](images/met-rightarrow.png) Forward Arrow
-Walks forward though the previously selected environment environments.
+Walks forward through the previously selected environments.
 For instance an environment with reflective or refractive layers.
 Use this arrow to get forward to the parent environment from the reflection or refraction details.

 #### ![images/material_editor.png](images/material_editor.png)![images/texture-2dchecker.png](images/texture-2dchecker.png) Currently selected material name
 Displays the current environment name and edit level.
 For instance, if there is a reflective or refractive level a ">" is shown.
 A good place to see where the environment is current.